 Vast audience: With Google Ads, you can take advantage of the Google Display Network which spans 98% of the World Wide Web.
 Moreover, with 40,000 searchers per second, and 3.5 billion searches every day, Google equips merchants with an incomparably large audience – just make sure you’re targeting the right people.

 Equal opportunity: Contrary to popular (mis-)belief, winning those top impressions on the Shopping carousel is not restricted to the enterprises with the biggest budgets.
 In actual fact, Google ranks Shopping results by the relevance and quality of your ad… as well as your CPC.

 Are you overbidding for guaranteed clicks, wasting your ad spend?
 Discover how granular bidding saves your pennies.

 Variety of ad formats: The accessibility of both PPC text and visual ads provides both the opportunity to considerably cultivate brand awareness as well as the option to target (and retarget) purchase-ready users, and boost sales.

 If your goal is to boost conversions, you may find more success with Google Ads – it’s the prime choice for those seeking to drive traffic with a greater purchase intent and likelihood to convert.

 The significant difference in the platforms is that while Google Ads helps you find new customers, Facebook Ads helps prospective customers find you.
 The two can be used in tandem to accomplish a variety of goals within your overall marketing strategy.

-Why not read our guide to conversion rate optimisation, and discover how advanced techniques successfully move customers through checkout.
+Why not read our guide to conversion rate optimization, and discover how advanced techniques successfully move customers through checkout.

-Book a call today to speak to a Google Shopping specialist about optimising your Shopping bid management.
+Book a call today to speak to a Google Shopping specialist about optimizing your Shopping bid management.

 Olivia is a Google Shopping specialist within the marketing team.
 She creates content to simplify the Google Shopping experience, and help our clients discover if Google Shopping is the right channel for them.